Procedure for Determining Mental Capacity in Civil Proceedings

 Consultation:

-Read the full consultation paper online.
+Read the full consultation paper (PDF) online.

 As part of the consultation process, the working group held a seminar on 1 March 2024.
-A summary note of the seminar has been published.
+A summary note of the seminar (PDF) has been published.

 Members